pranayharishchandra/Roar/README.md

 👉 **Visually Appealing Home Page**: A visually appealing home page showcasing the latest threads for an engaging user experience.

-👉 **Create Thread Page**: A dedicated page for users to create threads, fostering community engagement
+👉 **Create Thread Page**: A dedicated page for users to create posts, fostering community engagement

 👉 **Commenting Feature**: A commenting feature to facilitate discussions within threads.